rickyjames1750/Credit-Card-Fraud-Detection/README.md

 Dataset  Source: https://www.kaggle.com/mlg-ulb/creditcardfraud

-### Algorithms: Local Outlier Factor, Isolation Forest
+### Algorithms: Local Outlier Factor, Isolation Forest, Logistic Regression

 ## Project Instructions
 1. Clone the Repository into a folder that will be used for this project